-This cross-sectional study involved 140 Geriatric patients (aged ≥65 years) who consecutively applied for the internal medicine outpatient clinic of an Education Research Hospital between July and September 2021 using a non-probability consecutive sampling technique.
-Participants with cancer, rheumatic or muscle disease, insomnia, amputations or motor dysfunction in the extremities, Parkinson's or Alzheimer's disease, who could not walk alone, and those with cognitive impairment who could not answer questions were excluded.
-The study's power analysis and sample size were performed with G power software 13.
+September 2021 using a non-probability consecutive sampling technique.
+Participants with cancer, rheumatic or muscle disease, insomnia, amputations or motor dysfunction in the extremities.
+Parkinson's or Alzheimer's disease, who could not walk alone, and those with cognitive impairment who could not answer questions were excluded.
+The study's power analysis and sample size were performed with G power software13.
 When error type 1 (alpha) was set as 0.05, study power 0.80, and margin of error 0.50, the total sample size was calculated as a minimum of 102.
 Demographic, clinical, and biochemical data of the participants were recorded.
 In addition, sleep quality and gait speed were evaluated, and height and weight measurements were taken.
 Patients' complete blood count and biochemical results were retrospectively obtained from hospital records.

-Participants sleep quality was assessed with the Pittsburgh Sleep Quality Index (PSQI)14.
+Participants' sleep quality was assessed with the Pittsburgh Sleep Quality Index $(PSQI)^{14}$.
 PSQI is a survey which reports the quality and duration of within the last month.
 PSQI has seven components14.
 A score (0-21) is obtained by receiving 0-3 points for each question.
-A PSQI score of less than five is categorized as "good sleep quality," whereas a score of \geq 5 reflects "poor sleep quality" 16.
+A PSQI score of less than five is categorized as "good sleep quality," whereas a score of ≥5 reflects "poor sleep quality" 16.
 The present study compared gait speed and other parameters between normal and poor sleep quality patients.
 Possible correlations between the PSQI total score and other variables were assessed.

 The participants' gait speed was measured using a digital stopwatch based on how many seconds it took them to walk a flat distance of 4 m.
-Those with a gait speed of ≤0.8 m/s were named slow walkers11.
+Those with a gait speed of ≤ 0.8 m/s were named slow walkers11.
 Sleep quality and other parameters were compared between slow and normal walkers, and the predictive performance of gait speed time for poor sleep quality was evaluated.
-The same trained researchers took PSQI, gait speed, height, and weight measurements.
-All participants were informed about the study, and written consent was obtained.
-The study was carried out following the Helsinki Declaration.
-This study was approved by the Ethics Committee of Sakariya University Turkey (Approval No: E-16214662-050.01.04-6781).
+Trained researchers took PSQI, gait speed, height, and weight measurements.
+All participants were informed about the study and obtained their written consent.

+This study was carried out following the Helsinki Declaration and was approved by the Ethics Committee of Sakariya University Turkey (Approval No: E-16214662-050.01.04-6781).